Our beginnings were modest, our mission unwavering.

 In 1965, Lutheran Welfare Service merged with the Lutheran Inner Mission to provide additional services throughout the entire south central Pennsylvania region.
 In 1995, our organization became Lutheran Social Services of South Central Pennsylvania, a name that served us well for almost two decades.

-Today, SpiriTrust Lutheran is one of the leading not-for-profit organizations in the region serving more than 16,000 people each year.
+Today, SpiriTrust Lutheran is one of the leading not-for-profit organizations in the region serving nearly 6,400 people each year.